paumurl/ChatUPM/README.md

 My Master's final thesis, a personalized chatbot versed in the Polytechnic University of Madrid's normative: ChatUPM.

-This project will ultimately results in a custom chatbot assistant fueled by GPT models (``text-embedding-ada-002`` for embeddings and ``gpt-35-turbo`` for the chatbot answers), supported by a REST API built with Flask.
+This project will ultimately results in a custom chatbot assistant fueled by GPT models (``text-embedding-ada-002`` for embeddings and ``gpt-35-turbo`` for the chatbot answers), supported by a REST API built with Flask and deployed using Waitress.
 This virtual personal chatbot will assist for all things related to the student regulations at Universidad Politécnica de Madrid (UPM).
 With ChatUPM, you can get clear and precise answers to your questions and concerns regarding enrollment, deadlines, credits requirements, and more.\
 Created to guide peers through the university journey!
 <br/>
 <br/>